All Episodes

 Okay.

-Well, it's uh I don't know about the Glenn Close uh Frank Marshall with the Van Benghazi movie.
+Well, it's, I don't know, about the Glenn Close Frank Marshall with the Ven Benghazi movie.

-I mean, we've had the Hurt Locker, a Zero Dark 30 about how Obama single-handedly got bin Laza course.
+I mean, we've had The Hurt Locker, Zero Dark 30, about how Obama single-handedly got Vin Laddie.

 I don't know what difference it makes now.

-A knockdown drag out brawl, a full-fledged fight broke out at the food stamp office in East St. Louis, Illinois.
+A full-fledged fight broke out at the food stamp office in East St. Louis, Illinois.

-We have the uh we have a details coming up as Open Line Friday continues unabated.
+We have the details coming up as Open Line Friday continues unabated.

 Export Selection